easypropertylistings/Easy-Property-Listings/readme.txt

 With the [brochures](https://easypropertylistings.com.au/extensions/brochures/?utm_source=readme&utm_medium=description_tab&utm_content=extensions_link&utm_campaign=epl_extension_brochures) extension for Easy Property Listings you can create printable brochures and stock lists for your listings.
 There are several options to control the brochure styles and templates.
 Or create your own!

+**Custom Buttons**

+With the [custom buttons](https://easypropertylistings.com.au/extensions/custom-buttons/?utm_source=readme&utm_medium=description_tab&utm_content=extensions_link&utm_campaign=epl_extension_custom_buttons) extension for Easy Property Listings allows you to add custom buttons to your listings that can link to a file, external website or link on your own site.
+Great for lead generation.

 **Frontend Submissions**

 [Frontend Submissions](https://easypropertylistings.com.au/extensions/frontend-submissions/?utm_source=readme&utm_medium=description_tab&utm_content=extensions_link&utm_campaign=epl_extension_frontend_submissions) Frontend Submissions provides a the ability to submit listings via a frontend form for review using a shortcode.
 They can also edit submitted listings from the frontend of your website.